mathigon/textbooks/content/divisibility/content.md

 ---
 > id: race6

-A special case is prime numbers: the lcm of two different primes is simply their [[product|sum|difference]], because they don’t have any common prime factors which would get “canceled”.
+Prime numbers are a special case: the lcm of two different primes is simply their [[product|sum|difference]], because they don’t have any common prime factors which would get “canceled”.